shieldproject/shield/README.md

   name      TEXT,  -- a human-friendly name for this target summary   TEXT,  -- annotation for operator use, to describe the target
                    --   i.e.: "Production PostgreSQL database"
-  plugin    TEXT,  -- short name of the target plugin, like 'postgres' endpoint  TEXT,  -- opaque blob used by target plugin to connect to
+  plugin    TEXT NOT NULL,  -- short name of the target plugin, like 'postgres' endpoint  TEXT NOT NULL,  -- opaque blob used by target plugin to connect to
                             --   the remote data system.
-Could be JSON, YAML, etc. agent     TEXT,  -- IP address and port (in ip:port format) of the -- Shield agent that can backup/restore this target );
+Could be JSON, YAML, etc. agent     TEXT NOT NULL,  -- IP address and port (in ip:port format) of the -- Shield agent that can backup/restore this target );
 ```